Margot Heuman: Historical significance

 Margot Heuman was the first known woman to have survived the Nazi concentration camps despite being both Jewish and queer.
-Although she openly discussed her queerness in several interviews for archives about the Holocaust, those archives kept it hidden, instead describing Neumann as her best friend.
+Although she openly discussed her sexuality in several interviews for archives about the Holocaust, those archives kept it hidden, instead describing Neumann as her best friend.
 In an article about Heuman in Der Tagesspiegel, historian Anna Hájková wrote that it was "tragic that homophobic prejudice prevented a number of queer Jewish women who survived concentration camps from leaving testimonies of their lives", arguing that Heuman's story was even more important because of that fact.

 The Amazing Life of Margot Heuman

 A documentary play titled The Amazing Life of Margot Heuman, based on Anna Hájková's interviews with Heuman, premiered in an online performance during Brighton Fringe in June 2021.
 Directed by Erika Hughes, the one-act play included Hájková and Heuman as characters.
 Hájková was depicted by an actor at her age, while the actor playing Heuman was in her early twenties, close to Heuman's age during the Holocaust.
-The characters broke the fourth wall during the play.
+The characters break the fourth wall during the play.